Interconnecting Virtual Hardware

 Available from the View interconnects button on the Interfaces Tab and from the Interconnects item in the menu in the upper right hand corner, the Interconnects Page shows all current interfaces:

-• switch meaning that messages sent to the interconnect will only be delivered to interfaces that match the protocol address of the sender.
-This behavior may be referred to as "unicast" and is the way Ethernet Switches operate, thus the name.
+Protocolis the protocol of the interfaceTypeis one of:hubmeaning that all messages sent to the interconnect will be delivered to all interfaces other than the sender.
+This behavior may be referred to as "broadcast no echo" and is the way Ethernet Hubs operate, thus the name.switchmeaning that messages sent to the interconnect will only be delivered to interfaces that match the protocol address of the sender.
+This behavior may be referred to as "unicast" and is the way Ethernet Switches operate, thus the name.- Note that

-• Note that hub and switch are equivalent for protocols that only support two end pointes or do not define addresses.
+hubandswitchare equivalent forprotocolsthat only support two end pointes or do not define addresses.

 Creating and Editing Interconnects